steve-canham/imp_ror/docs/4_Database Schemas.md

 <li>'type' in relationships becomes'rel_type'.</li>
 </ul>

-The ror schema data also includes a tiny single-row table ('version details') that holds the version and date of the data within the system.
+The src schema data also includes a tiny single-row table ('version details') that holds the version and date of the data within the system.
 This means that these parameters need only be input once.

-<h3>The src data schema</h3>
+<h3>The 'ppr' data schema</h3>

-The 'ror' schema data can be processed to form a new set of tables within the 'src' schema.
+The 'src' schema data can be processed to form a new set of tables within the 'ppr' schema.
 The processing is relatively limited but includes:

 a) Replacement of the strings of categorised values by integers.
 The integers are as given by